ihaya94/Yallamotor_Used_Car_Market_Assignment2/README.md

 Q#2.
 What is the average price per model?
 Q#3.
 What type of cars has the best/worst resale value?
 Q#4.
 Does the color of the car affect its resale?
 Q#5.
-Does the model of the car affect its resale?
-Q#6.
 Is there a correlation between car model year and price?